Continuing Education Credits

 Disclosure of Conflicts of Interest

 The Postgraduate Institute for Medicine (PIM) and DIA require instructors, planners, managers and other individuals who are in a position to control the content of this activity to disclose any real or apparent conflict of interest they may have as related to the content of this activity.
 All identified conflicts of interest are thoroughly vetted by PIM and DIA for fair balance, scientific objectivity of studies mentioned in the materials or used as the basis for content, and appropriateness of patient care recommendations.
-Disclosure statements will be included in the activity materials.
+Disclosure statements will be included on a slide in each meeting room, as well as on the DIA 2017 website.

 Americans with Disabilities Act (ADA)